 The various civic museums (Musei Civici Florentini), including the Palazzo Vecchio and the Cappella Brancacci, also reopened with the usual idiosyncratic and complicated opening hours.

-Most churches and attached museums are open in June 2021:
+Most churches and attached museums in Florence are open in 2021.

 - The church of San Lorenzo — 10:30 – 16:00, Monday to Saturday; Sunday closed.
-(The Biblioteca Mediciae Laurenziana library remains closed but the Medici Chapels are open.)
+(Until at least mid-January 2022, the Biblioteca Mediciae Laurenziana library may only be seen on guided tours at 10.30 and 11:15 on Monday, Thursday, and Friday but the Medici Chapels are open.)

 Most smaller churches in Florence have reopened for all visitors.